 Aug.
 12, 1964 – J.T.
 Ward became the first Conecuh County, Ala. farmer to gin a bale of cotton in the 1964 season, ginning a bale on this day at the Evergreen Gin Co. that weighed 435 pounds.

 Aug.
 12, 1964 - British author and journalist Ian Fleming, creator of James Bond, the world’s most famous fictional spy, died of a heart attack at age 56 in Kent, England.
-Fleming’s series of novels about the debonair Agent 007, based in part on their dashing author’s real-life experiences, spawned one of the most lucrative film franchises in history.

 Aug.
 12, 1964 – Pulitzer Prize and National Book Award-winning investigative journalist Katherine Boo was born in Washington, D.C.

 Aug.
-12, 1965 – The Monroe Journal reported that clearing and grading work on the grounds at the site of the Monroeville Junior College had began during the preceding week.
+12, 1965 – The Monroe Journal reported that clearing and grading work on the grounds at the site of the Monroeville Junior College had begun during the preceding week.
 Walter Dean Construction Co. of Tuscaloosa was supposed to move its equipment to Monroeville this same week to begin construction on the buildings.

 Aug.
 12, 1965 - Arvin Industries, Inc. – one of the best known names in the automotive parts field – announced the selection of Monroeville, Ala. as the site for a new 54,000-square-foot plant that would employ 100 or more persons within one year after its completion.
 Choice of Monroeville as the location for the new plant was revealed jointly by E.H.
 Stonecipher, president of the Columbus, Ind. firm, and L.L.
 Dees, chairman of the Industrial Development Board of Monroeville.